-Though luck favors at times when there are bold scenes in films it can’t be the same at all times.
-When the directors try to cross the limit of showing vulgarity or offensive things it gets cut prior to the film getting released.
+Though luck favors when there are bold scenes in films it can’t be the same at all times.
+When the directors try to cross the limit of showing vulgarity or offensive things, it gets cut before the film gets released.

 Here are a few movies that had such experiences

 The sequel of Horrible Bosses was released in 2014 but some criticized her character in the movie in turn one of her co-artist appreciated her boldness to be a “nympho potty mouth” for the movie.
 But one specific scene crossed the limit and was deleted still her role was considered offensive.